sim-macdonald/Soulflame-horn/README.md

 # Soulflame Horn Buff
 Shows when you have the soulflame horn buff (entice) on you.

-Doesn't currently flag the buff as used if you attack in defensive stance.
+Doesn't currently properly remove the buff tracker if you don't get a strength or attack xp drop.

-Plays a sound (tuturu from stein's gate) when the horn spec is used, or when you recieve the entice buff.
+Plays a silly sound when the horn spec is used, or when you recieve the entice buff.
 This is optional and can be turned off.
 Then an overlay will pop up with the number of game ticks you have to use the buff.

 Overlay: